laokaow/IoT-Stovetop/README.md

 Now for writing code and loading it to your Pico you simply insert the Pico to your PC, open PyMakr, press the connect button, and then press start development mode.
 This makes it very easy to just write code, press ctrl+s and it automatically uploads it and runs on your Pico.

-Using smart names for your .py files is recommended to easier work with the code.

 ### Putting everything together

 Here I will update with the circuits

 ### Platform
 The hosting platform used for this project is Adafruit IO which is cloud based.
 It offers MQTT-based data management and visualization for IoT-devices.
 Currently the free tier is used.
 That means its history and feed storage is limited.

 For a larger, more sophisticated project you could either go for something like Google Cloud IoT which offers large storage and more advanced analytics.
 Or depending on the product designing a database from scratch and creating your own frontend.